US accuses Russia of using UN council for 'disinformation'

 Pentagon press secretary John Kirby called the Russian claim “a bunch of malarkey.”

-Olivia Dalton, spokesperson for the U.S. Mission to the United Nations, said “Russia has a well-documented history of using chemical weapons and has long maintained a biological weapons program in violation of international law" as well as “a track record of falsely accusing the West of the very violations that Russia itself is perpetrating."

-U.N. disarmament chief Izumi Nakamitsu and U.N. political chief Rosemary DiCarlo also were scheduled to brief the council Friday.

-U.N. spokesman Stephane Dujarric reiterated Thursday that the World Health Organization, which has been working with the Ukrainian government, “said they are unaware of any activity on the part of the Ukrainian government which is inconsistent with its international treaty obligations, including on chemical weapons or biological weapons.”
+U.N. spokesman Stephane Dujarric said the World Health Organization, which has been working with the Ukrainian government, said it was “unaware of any activity on the part of the Ukrainian government which is inconsistent with its international treaty obligations, including on chemical weapons or biological weapons.”

-The United States for months has warned about Russian “false flag” operations to create a pretext for the invasion, which began Feb.
-24.

-The White House warning, and Dalton's statement Thursday, suggested Russia might seek to create a pretense for further escalating the 2-week-old conflict that has seen the Russian offensive slowed, but not stopped, by stronger-than-expected Ukrainian defenders.

-The international community for years has assessed that Russia used chemical weapons in carrying out assassination attempts against President Vladimir Putin's opponents such as Alexei Navalny, now in a Russian prison, and former spy Sergei Skripal, who lives in the United Kingdom.
-Russia also supports the Syrian government, which has used chemical weapons against its people in an 11-year civil war.
+The international community for years has assessed that Russia used chemical weapons in carrying out assassination attempts against its political opponents such as Alexei Navalny, now in a Russian prison, and former spy Sergei Skripal, who lives in the U.K. Russia also supports the Syrian government, which has used chemical weapons against its people in an 11-year civil war.

+“Russia has a well-documented history of using chemical weapons and has long maintained a biological weapons program in violation of international law,” said Olivia Dalton, spokesperson for the U.S. Mission to the United Nations.
+She added Moscow has “a track record of falsely accusing the West of the very violations that Russia itself is perpetrating.”

+Associated Press writers David Klepper in Providence, R.I., and Angelo Fichera in Philadelphia contributed.

 Credit: Uncredited